 Some women experience more pain during a procedure when they are having a period.
 This can also occur if people are particularly tired or under a lot of stress.

-A: We select pigment colours to work with your skin tone (scar camouflage and nipple/areola), your hair and eye colour (brows/eyeliner/lips) are also taken into consideration.
+A: We select colours to work with your skin tone (scar camouflage scalp and nipple/areola), your hair and eye colour (brows/eyeliner/lips) are also taken into consideration.

 A: Yes you can expect the pigment to fade.
-It is ALWAYS darker directly after the treatment but it fades to its true healed colour in 4-6 weeks time.
-This is a semi-permanent procedure, the ingredients in the pigments are natural and will eventually be absorbed over time by the body.
+It is ALWAYS darker directly after the treatment but it fades to its true healed colour in approximately 4-6 weeks time.
+With semi-permanent procedures, the ingredients in the pigments are natural and will eventually be absorbed over time by the body.
 But how much the pigment fades varies from individual to individual.
-Factors such as medication, lifestyle, skin characteristics, skin undertones, alcohol intake, smoking, general stress, a compromised immune system (eg diabeties), diet and attention to pre and post care treatment all effect the retention of the pigment in the skin.
-Colours are always appear darker initially then fade to a lighter colour through the healing process and time.

 The healing time for Scalp (SMP) micropigmenation is different – it is 1 week between treatments due to the minute size of the tattooed dots and fast healing time.